How to Get Management Support for Your Maintenance Projects

 To get you started, Phil Beelendorf shares his ideas on calculating ROI in “How Effective is Your Maintenance Strategy” from Plant Services.
 The first step is a shift in your approach.
 “Teach yourself to always think like an accountant instead of a maintenance professional,” he writes.

 There’s more to this story, however.
 Tom’s real goal is autonomy—the ability to make decisions that he thinks will improve how his maintenance team—and his company—performs.
 I’ll share more of Tom’s story in another post.
-In the meantime, share your thoughts on proving maintenance ROI or ask questions in the comments section.
+In the meantime, contact MPulse with any questions about proving maintenance ROI.